 All this leads to data monetization.
 Raw data assets are generally too unpolished and full of potentially sensitive data to just outright sell them to other companies.
 Generally, the owner of the data needs to perform data cleaning, deidentification, aggregation, joining, and other forms of data enrichment before the data is salable to another party.

-For example, once data assets are “cooked” by participants of a private data exchange, they could be listed on public data marketplaces such as the Snowflake Data Exchange, or they could be connected directly to the private exchanges run by hedge funds for testing by data buyers at those funds.
+For example, once data assets are “cooked” by participants of a data exchange, they could be listed on public data marketplaces such as the Snowflake Data Marketplace.

 #5: Connecting your Whole Industry

-How to Get Started with a Private Data Exchange
+How to Get Started with a Data Exchange

 Even if your current data cataloging and exchanging aspirations are less than industry-wide data domination, you should get started with a data exchange.
 A good starting point is with your internal data assets.
 And you can start small.
 Assemble some useful assets, turn on a data exchange powered by Snowflake, open it up to your company, and start sharing.
 And when the time is right, open the exchange to your customers, partners, and suppliers, and see how far that takes you.
 For more information on hosting your own Snowflake data exchange, click here.